 For more information, please contact us.

 The singers are divided into four sections: high sopranos (S1), low sopranos (S2), high altos (A1) and low altos (A2).
 Section placement for new members takes place as they arrive during the recruitment period (the first three weeks of each season).
 Each section has a leader to whom singers may turn with any chorus-related issues.

 Each rehearsal is run by the Music Director and the Principal Accompanist.
 You can "meet" them now by reading their biographies.

 Snacks, Food, Water

 Rehearsals usually include a brief break for announcements.

 Chorus members may bring their own water bottles, tea, etc. with them to weekly rehearsals.
 Note that in some performance spaces, water bottles may not be permitted.
 Any restrictions are announced going into the final weeks.

 Signup sheets for coordinating and contributing food for the Retreat or afterparties (cookies or food for the concert guests directly following concerts) are also made available during the season.
-We also have an end-of-season Potluck Dinner that is--well, a potluck!
-And we hope, a pot-lick.
+We also have an end-of-season Potluck Dinner that is — well, a potluck!

-When you join, you will receive a hardcopy booklet that should answer most of your questions.
+When you join, you will receive a handbook that should answer most of your questions.
 If you'd like to have those questions answered before you join us, download a PDF version of the handbook.

 Not a singer?
 Too busy to make a weekly commitment?
 Become a Volunteer!